scil/LaravelFly/readme.md

 - To be absolutely safe, put your code under control.
 Coroutine is fully supported (code execution can jump from one request to another).

-- A laravel service that made before any requests can
+- A laravel service can be made before any requests.
+There are two types:
   - be configurable to serve in multiple requests (only one instance of the service).
-LaravelFly named it COROUTINE-FRIENDLY SERVICE
+LaravelFly named it  **worker service** or **worker object** or **COROUTINE-FRIENDLY SERVICE**.
-  - or to be cloned in each request (one instance in one request).LaravelFly named it CLONE SERVICE.
+  - or to be cloned in each request (one instance in one request).LaravelFly named it **CLONE SERVICE**.
 This way is simple, but often has the problem [Stale Reference](https://github.com/scil/LaravelFly/wiki/clone-and-Stale-Reference).

 - Extra speed improvements such as middlewares cache, view path cache.